So you are looking to get a Shiba Inu dog at this time?

-Which is why you can try to take him on a walk and approach cats in the park.
+This is why you can try to take him on a walk and approach cats in the park.
 This will give you a good idea of what you can expect.

 Having Shiba Inus and cats can be a double-edged sword for a lot of people.

-Sometimes it will be great, other times it will be not that good.
+Sometimes it will be great, other times it will not be that good.

 That being said, you can experiment with approaching cats in the park, as we mentioned above.

 The only way Shiba Inus are great with cats is if you raise both of them early on.